 If you’re finding that your outgoings are exceeding your incomings on a regular basis, it’s likely a sign that something needs to change.

-Understand your triggers
+1. Understand your triggers

 - environment (spending time at shopping centres)

-- mood (browsing online when bored on the way home from work)
+- mood (browsing online when bored)

 Explore more: Understanding your spending

-Delay your spending
+2. Delay your spending

-For example, if you’re interested in a new pair of trainers when you’re at the shops you may find you feel they’re less necessary a few days later when you’re sitting at home.
+Delaying your spending can give you time to think about whether something is necessary or worthwhile.
+For example, if you’re interested in a new pair of trainers when you’re at the shops, you could feel they’re less necessary a few days later when you’re sitting at home.

 Explore more: How to make good spending decisions

-Limit your borrowing
+3. Limit your borrowing

-Create a budget
+4. Plan a budget

-Track your spending closely
+5. Track your spending